-We do not include public holidays or the days between 20 December and 10 January.
+We do not count the number days to include the days between 20 December and 10 January.

 How will you know about the decisions made?

 Council will let you know what decisions have been made.
 This is called a public notification.